CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 ### Object loading

-TODO: describe how to describe in scene file
+For an Object file in the scene description, it may be given the type “mesh.”
+Their transformation parameters act the same way, but you may also specify a “FILE” string.
+This can be the path to an `.obj` file, or a `.gltf` file (the latter of which must be in the same place as its assets).

+This loads all the file’s triangles into our data structures, and can then be rendered sensibly.
+If they have material characteristics, they are currently ignored.
+(TODO: fix this, or cut line)

 #### Bounding Volume

-Simple axis-aligned bounding box for each Shape object in the mesh
+Simple axis-aligned bounding box for each Shape/Primitive in the mesh file.

-#### TODO: parallel triangle ingestion

-Spin up kernels to move/copy the memory around, compute the triangle normals
+TODO: performance analysis

 #### TODO: textures?
 (Maybe)